 The main design breakthrough on the first two fixtures we designed was the pinwheel structure which enabled us to fit 25% more books on the fixture in the same footprint as compared to Klutz’s prior fixture.
 Once we had established the pinwheel design for the first two displays, we designed the rest of the line using lower capacity design variations.
 Let’s look at the five fixtures.

 The largest of the Klutz floor spinners was designed to be a 4-sided fixture with a pinwheel design.
 It was constructed of the mixed materials described earlier and featured 24 adjustable injection molded shelves.
 This was designed to be a high capacity fixture for large accounts.
 The spinning capability was important on this and other fixtures because it allowed for flexibility within the retail environment.
-Klutz did not know if the fixture would be placed in an area where people could access the fixture from all four sides or if it would be placed in a corner where is would have to spin to access all of the books.
+Klutz did not know if the retail book display would be placed in an area where people could access the fixture from all four sides or if it would be placed in a corner where is would have to spin to access all of the books.

 Second, we designed a slightly lower capacity version of the large spinner.
 This standard version was designed with 20 shelves instead of 24.
 It was intended to meet the needs of medium-sized accounts.
 We were careful to design as many shared parts as possible between this version and the largest version so Klutz could benefit from economies of scale in manufacturing.